communitytechnology/communitytechnology.github.io/list-elements.md

 lang: en
 ---

 Mix and match to make flyers, activities or maps.
-These images were made by <a href="http://www.theworkdept.com/">Word Department</a>, and are used in the Neighborhood Network Construction Kit.
+These images were made by <a href="http://www.theworkdept.com/">The Work Department</a>, and are used in the Neighborhood Network Construction Kit.
 If you use them, let us know.

 <div class="grid">